-The use of IPC-1792 enables companies to quickly identify products that may have been affected by unknown cybersecurity attacks during the manufacturing process, ensuring all products released into the marketplace are promptly addressed and restored from the risk of tampering related to hardware and software content.
+The use of IPC-1792 enables companies to quickly identify products that may have been affected by unknown cybersecurity attacks during manufacturing, ensuring all products released into the marketplace are promptly addressed and restored from the risk of tampering with hardware and software content.

 The use of this standard ensures minimal damage even against unknown attacks.